awsdocs/aws-systems-manager-user-guide/doc_source/sysman-setting-up-vpc.md

   arn:aws:s3:::aws-ssm-region/*
   ```

   *region* represents the Region identifier for an AWS Region supported by AWS Systems Manager, such as `us-east-2` for the US East \(Ohio\) Region\.
-For a list of supported *region* values, see the **Region** column in the [AWS Systems Manager table of regions and endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region) in the *AWS General Reference*\.
+For a list of supported *region* values, see the **Region** column in the [AWS Systems Manager Table of Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region) topic in the *AWS General Reference*\.

   For example:

   ```
-  arn:aws:s3::patch-baseline-snapshot-us-east-2/*
+  arn:aws:s3:::patch-baseline-snapshot-us-east-2/*
   arn:aws:s3:::aws-ssm-us-east-2/*
   ```
 + The S3 buckets listed in [Minimum S3 Bucket Permissions for SSM Agent](ssm-agent-minimum-s3-permissions.md)\.